Matching Investments to Tax Saving Techniques (13.5 hrs)

 After reading Chapter 2, participants will be able to:

-1. Identify tax and legal title formats and the distinctions among these entity formats by:
+1. Identify tax and legal title formats and the distinctions among these entity formats recognizing co-tenancy, partnerships, custodianships, retirement plans, and estates, and determine their advantages and disadvantages in holding assets and dealing with income.

 Chapter 3 Deferral